Back

 (Assume it is the turn for Mya now.
 The opponent is called Opal.)

-OPP LAST N X Y: If the previous N actions of Opal are dominated by X, do Y. (You may think of LAST as MAX with a short memory.)
+• OPP LAST N X Y: If X occurs more than half of the time in Opal's past N actions, do Y. (You may think of LAST as MAX with a short memory.)
 If less than N turns have been played, consider all the turns played (excluding the current turn).

 Previous action(s) refer to action(s) up to the last turn.
 For example, in the first turn, if Mya plays first, Opal does not treat Mya's first chosen action as a previous action.